 Other beloved historic spots to consider include the private peninsula-occupying Cambridge Beaches Resort & Spa, the island’s first cottage-style stay at nearly a century old (though elements of the property date back to the 1600s) as well as the lushly landscaped Royal Palms Hotel, a turn-of-the-century grand estate turned midcentury guest house turned 90s boutique hotel.
 But if you’re looking for something at the new and newsy end of the spectrum, check out — and perhaps into — The St. Regis Bermuda Resort.

-The most anticipated opening in recent memory, this historic fort-adjacent retreat hugs the shoreline of St. Catherine’s Beach, whose transparent turquoise waters serve as an idyllic backdrop for the resort's pools, loungers and cabanas.
+Opened in May 2021, this historic fort-adjacent retreat hugs the shoreline of St. Catherine’s Beach, whose transparent turquoise waters serve as an idyllic backdrop for the resort's pools, loungers and cabanas.
 Wellness seekers will want to proceed immediately to the resident Iridium Spa for personalized, precious element-infused treatments, while golfers will want to hit the Five Forts Golf Club — 18 vista-blessed holes that make up the latest addition to an already formidable Bermudian golf scene.
 Which … tees us up for the next section.

 … an avid golfer